bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rpcs/rpcs/listtransactions.md

 - n: "Account"
   t: "string"
   p: "Optional<br>(0 or 1)"
-  d: "The name of an account to get transactinos from.
+  d: "*Deprecated: will be removed in a later version of Bitcoin Core*<br><br>The name of an account to get transactinos from.
 Use an empty string (\"\") to get transactions for the default account.
-Default is `*` to get transactions for all accounts.
-The account feature is deprecated"
+Default is `*` to get transactions for all accounts."

 {% enditemplate %}